 Despite the difficulty in ascribing exactly what makes some people more prone to addiction than others, countless studies have found that a combination of factors can play a part.
-Environment, genetics, family background, personality traits, and even stress can all make someone more likely to try drugs or alcohol in the first place.
-Experimenting with different substances doesn't automatically lead to addiction; however, when different factors contribute to the taking of drugs and alcohol, addictions can develop.
+Environment, genetics, family background, personality traits, and even stress can all make someone more likely to take drugs or drink alcohol in the first place.
+Experimenting with different substances doesn't automatically lead to addiction.
+However, when different factors contribute to the taking of drugs and alcohol, addictions can develop.

 It's been suggested that many people who suffer from mental health conditions attempt to self-medicate with drugs and/or alcohol in an effort to numb the symptoms associated with their conditions.
 However, this can lead to a continuous vicious cycle because drugs and alcohol can actually exacerbate symptoms and leave people feeling more anxious, depressed, demotivated or irritable.